Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 ## III.
 Methodology
-_(approx. 3-5 pages)_

 ### Data Preprocessing
----
-In this section, all of your preprocessing steps will need to be clearly documented, if any were necessary.
-From the previous section, any of the abnormalities or characteristics that you identified about the dataset will be addressed and corrected here.
-Questions to ask yourself when writing this section:
-- _If the algorithms chosen require preprocessing steps like feature selection or feature transformations, have they been properly documented?_
-- _Based on the **Data Exploration** section, if there were abnormalities or characteristics that needed to be addressed, have they been properly corrected?_
-- _If no preprocessing is needed, has it been made clear why?_
----

 The dataset that I used for this project required several data processing steps that I identified in the [Data Exploration](https://github.com/Daniel-M-Kelly/Udacity-MLND-Project/blob/master/PO_Dataset_Exploration.ipynb) notebook, and implemented in the project notebook.